mrochon/b2csamples/Policies/AppRoles/Readme.md

 }
 ```
 ## Assigning roles

+### Using PowerShell
-You can open the AAD portal view;s Enterprise Tab to assign users to the defined roles.
-You can also create groups, assign
+You can create groups, assign
 these groups to the application roles using the [Graph SDK PowerShell](https://docs.microsoft.com/en-us/graph/powershell/get-started)
  script below and then just assign users to groups using the Azure portal.